carbon-language/carbon-lang/docs/project/goals.md

 development.
 Scalability is necessary to address the large software systems we currently use.

-**Syntax should parse with bounded, small look-ahead.** Using syntax that requires unbounded look-ahead or fully general backtracking adds significant complexity to parsing and makes it harder to provide high quality error messages.
+**Syntax should parse with bounded, small look-ahead.** Syntax that requires unbounded look-ahead or fully general backtracking adds significant complexity to parsing and makes it harder to provide high quality error messages.
 The result is both slower iteration and more iterations, a